leej1230/leetcode/README.md

                 length between head of cycle to overlap node

 ### Trees
+- Definition of Tree
+    - Graph G is a Tree IF AND ONLY IF:
+        1. G is fully connected: from one node, you should be able to go to any nodes that exist in the tree
+        2. G contains no cycle: there should be only ONE path to go to one node to other node
+- Number of Edge
+    - If the there are n nodes in the graph, then number of edge MUST be (n-1)
+        - If less, then there will be node(s) that aren't connected
+        - If more, there must be a cycle
 - If you are familiar with recursive algorithms/coding it won't be too complex to track what's happening
     - I would suggest to practice recursive or dp questions first
 - Think about in what order the problems should be solved